 2. Till the Landscape Bed

 Weeds are nothing more than plants growing where you don't want them.
 Whether the unwanted plants in your flower bed are dandelions or the neighbor's invasive ivy, they need to be removed, roots and all.
 Get out the surface weeds before you begin tilling the soil.

 You will need to till the soil to a depth of at least 12 inches.
 As you do this, keep your eye out for weed roots and get them out too.
 It's easiest to use a rototiller, but this can be more complicated in an established landscape bed with keeper plants.
 You'll need to be careful with your tools when you turn up the soil to avoid hurting the keeper plants' roots.
 Before tilling, don't forget to call 811, the national call-before-you-dig hotline to have all underground utilities marked.

-Step 3: Check Water Runoff
+3. Check Water Runoff

 The level of the soil determines which direction rainwater and irrigation will travel as it runs off an area.
 Landscape designers call this "grading."
 For example, if the land around your home slopes toward the house, any water passing through the soil will travel toward your home and can cause problems.

 According to the University of Georgia Extension, you'll want to make sure that garden beds slope away from the house and that water from any drain spouts is directed away from the garden beds.
 If the bed is not near a building, direct the water runoff away from the bed center.
 Generally, you can alter a planting bed's grading by building up soil and sloping it in the direction you want runoff to travel.
 Be sure to use topsoil or some other dense soil.

 There may be soil issues that make grading with topsoil ineffective.
 If the site continues to show poor drainage, it may have a "hard pan" — a layer of hard-packed soil — under the surface.
 Break this up by deep tilling and incorporating organic matter.

 4. Determine Soil Condition